CosimoRaugei/Advanced-Period-Detection-and-Stabilization-for-Large-Scale-Discrete-Time-Homogeneous-Markov-Chains/README.md

 ## Techniques Used

-The techniques and mathematics applied in this work draw from advanced areas of spectral analysis, graph theory, and number theory.
+The techniques and mathematics applied in this work come from advanced areas of computational spectral analysis, graph theory and  number theory.

 ## Matrix Dataset